colinsurprenant/redstorm/README.md

-# RedStorm v0.2.0 - JRuby on Storm
+# RedStorm v0.2.1 - JRuby on Storm

 RedStorm provides the JRuby integration for the [Storm][storm] distributed realtime computation system.

 ## Changes from 0.1.x

-- This release introduces the *simple* DSL.
+- this release introduces the *simple* DSL.
 Topology, Spout and Bolt classes can inherit from the SimpleTopology, SimpleSpout and SimpleBolt classes which provides a very clean and consise DSL.
 See [examples/simple](https://github.com/colinsurprenant/redstorm/tree/master/examples/simple).
-- Use the same SimpleTopology class for local development cluster or remote production cluster.
+- use the same SimpleTopology class for local development cluster or remote production cluster.
-- The `redstorm` command has a new syntax.
+- the `redstorm` command has a new syntax.
+- gems support in production cluster

 ## Dependencies